Antonio Ortiz Ramírez

-Antonio Ortiz Ramírez (Barcelona, April 13, 1907 – April 2, 1996) was a prominent member of the National Confederation of Labor and the Iberian Anarchist Federation.
+Antonio Ortiz Ramírez (13 April 1907 – 2 April 1996) was a prominent member of the National Confederation of Labor and the Iberian Anarchist Federation.
 He dedicated himself to woodworking throughout his life, held various positions of responsibility in the Barcelona Wood Union, belonged to the anarchist group "Nosotros", held the position of commander of the South Ebro Column, he also served an officer in the French Resistance and participated in a botched attack against Franco.
 After the Spanish Civil War he went into exile in France and later in Latin America.

 Biography

 Childhood and adolescence

 He was born in the Poblenou neighborhood of Barcelona, the son of Valencian emigrants from Pedralba.
 Poblenou, being an industrial center, developed a deep union life in which Ortiz participated: at the age of 8 or 9 he attended a talk by Ángel Pestaña and regularly attended the Flor de Mayo cooperative where cultural activities were developed.
 At the age of 11, he began to work, as a result of his father's accident, to attend to family needs.
 From that age he worked in different carpentry shops and for some time he combined work and studies.
 In 1921, at the age of fourteen, he joined the CNT's Wood Union.
 During the dictatorship of Primo de Rivera he maintained the clandestine contribution, helped distribute Solidaridad Obrera and got involved in different cultural activities.